Jira is getting a fresh new look and navigation

 This page refers to the advanced planning features that are only available as part of Jira Cloud Premium and Enterprise.

-Creating a plan requires you to do two things: estimate and schedule issues.
+Creating a plan requires you to do two things: estimate and schedule work items.

-Your plan is a sandbox environment meaning that any changes you make won’t be committed back to your Jira issues until you choose to do so.
+Your plan is a sandbox environment meaning that any changes you make won’t be committed back to your Jira work items until you choose to do so.

 How do I save changes in my plan?

-An estimate is an educated guess at how long you expect an issue will take to complete.
+An estimate is an educated guess at how long you expect a work item will take to complete.
 You can base your estimations on either story points or time-based units (hours/days) — whichever aligns with how your teams work.

 These estimates don’t need to be super accurate, but enough for planning purposes.
-It helps with scheduling issues and allows you to use features like capacity planning later on.
+It helps with scheduling work items and allows you to use features like capacity planning later on.

 Once you have an idea of how big or small each task will be, the next step is to schedule them on your timeline.
 You can do this using dates which works exactly as you’d expect: you set a start and end date in the Date column, and it’s placed it on your timeline.
 Alternatively, you can place the schedule bar directly on your timeline.

 Scrum teams can also schedule work according to sprints or releases. your plan uses the dates of the sprint or release to create a corresponding schedule bar on your timeline.
-You can then save the sprint or release assignments to your issues in Jira to make planning for your team that much easier.
-Planning issues this way is less prescriptive, but it better aligns with the agile planning philosophy.
+You can then save the sprint or release assignments to your work items in Jira to make planning for your team that much easier.
+Planning work items this way is less prescriptive, but it better aligns with the agile planning philosophy.

 Learn more about agile planning in the Atlassian Agile Coach